sentryco/SplitViewKit/README.md

 ## Todo:

 - Move the debug view a bit up from the bottom of the app for macOS
-- Remove default styling for list items in detaillist macos 👈

 ## Future improvements: